onovogodwinprosperity/SocialBook-Adance-HTML-CSS-Social-Media-Interface-Design/README.md

 # Explanation of steps the above Code is writen and strutured

-The HTML code you provided represents a web page layout with various sections and elements.
+The HTML code i provided represents a web page layout with various sections and elements.
 Here's a breakdown of the HTML structure and an explanation of the corresponding CSS syntax:

 The HTML starts with the <!DOCTYPE html> declaration and the opening <html> tag.
 The lang attribute is set to "en" for English.